 Congressional App Challenge

-The Congressional App Challenge aims to engage students’ creativity and encourage youth participation in science, technology, engineering, and math (STEM) fields.
-Established in 2013, the nationwide competition highlights the importance of STEM education for upcoming generations as they prepare to enter the contemporary, tech-driven world.
+The Congressional App Challenge aims to engage students’ creativity and encourage youth participation in science, technology, engineering, and math (STEM).
+Established in 2013, the nationwide competition highlights the importance of STEM education as students prepare to enter the contemporary, tech-driven world.
 The winning app will be featured on the U.S. House of Representatives’ website and displayed in a special U.S. Capitol exhibit along with the winners from other states and districts.

-As a strong supporter of STEM education, I believe the most important investment we can make is in the next generation who will go on to power San Diego’s innovation economy.
+As a strong supporter of STEM education, Scott believes the most important investment we can make is in the next generation who will go on to power San Diego’s innovation economy.
 The competition is a chance for students to develop STEM skills, embrace their creativity, learn about the variety of STEM applications, and recognize the limitless possibilities of coding and computer design.

-Middle and high school students from San Diego, Coronado and Poway are invited to compete by designing, creating and showcasing their very own software application.
-The apps can be made for mobile, tablet or computer devices and can be constructed on any platform of their choosing.
+Middle and high school students from San Diego, Coronado, San Marcos, and Escondido are invited to compete by designing, creating, and showcasing their very own software application.
+The apps can be made for mobile, tablet, or computer devices and can be constructed on any platform.

 Can I Participate?